syncfusion-content/flutter-docs/Flutter/linear-gauge/range.md

 ## Apply radial gradient colors to a range

 The gradient colors can be applied by using the `shaderCallback` property of a range.
-The below code example demonstrates applying a radial gradient color to the range.
+The below code example demonstrates applying a radial gradient to the range.

 {% highlight dart %}